 Label generation is the final controlled step and occurs the following day.
-All previous steps occur on computers at the telescopes while labels are created on a server at the CSS offices at the Lunar and Planetary Laboratory (LPL) on the University of Arizona campus.
-A scripted data transfer process replicates the mountaintop data to LPL with a semaphore file being written as the final step after checksum verification.
+Previous steps occur on computers at the telescopes while labels are created on a server at the CSS offices at the Lunar and Planetary Laboratory (LPL) on the University of Arizona campus.
+A data transfer process replicates the mountaintop data to LPL with a semaphore file being written as the final step after checksum verification.
 A Linux Cron process later copies the data into its permanent location on CSS storage.
 Finally, a script is executed to create the PDS4 labels for the diverse data products.
-On the LPL server the labels are written to a separate directory with their own checksums.
+The labels are written to a separate directory with their own checksums.